Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 Police also use "boilerplate" language to justify the use of force, with no details to allow investigators to evaluate the appropriateness of the force, and supervisors rarely review or investigate non-shooting incidents.

 Consider the officer who performed "an emergency take-down maneuver to regain control" when an 18-year-old girl was flailing her arms after a fight.
 The fact that the incident chipped her tooth suggests the true extent of force used, the DOJ says.
-The young woman — 5'4" and 120 pounds — complained to the department that the 6'1", 186-pound officer said he "didn't give a f—-" about her injury.
+The young woman — 5 feet 4 inches and 120 pounds — complained to the department that the 6-foot-1, 186-pound officer said he "didn't give a f- - -" about her injury.
 He was exonerated without an interview.

 That case had an indicative injury.
 In many other files, the DOJ says it is "nearly impossible for us to understand how much force officers used or whether the level of resistance justified the force used."